 Reputation attacks typically (but not exclusively) take one of three forms – personal attacks, professional attacks, or corporate attacks.

-Within this section, you can learn more about reputation management, types of reputation attacks, how to deal with online reputation attacks, and how to protect yourself and your company/organization from damage to your reputation and tips for reputation management.
+Within this section, you can learn more about reputation management, types of reputation attacks, how to deal with online reputation attacks, how to protect yourself and your company/organization from damage to your reputation and tips for reputation management.

 The high profile 2014 corporate attack on Sony Pictures resulted in severe damage to I.T systems which alone, incurred costs of approximately 35 million dollars.
 The true and total cost of the attack is incalculable.